maid/maid/README.md

     sudo gem install maid

-### Ubuntu, et al.
+### Ubuntu

+**Want easier installation?** Please make your voice heard in [issue #3](https://github.com/benjaminoakes/maid/issues/3).

-As you might expect, you need Ruby and RubyGems installed to do the above.
+You'll need Ruby and RubyGems installed.
+Open a terminal and run:

     sudo apt-get install ruby
     sudo apt-get install rubygems

 You might also need to add the RubyGems `bin` directory to your `$PATH`.
-For example, on Ubuntu you might need to add something like this to your `~/.bashrc`:
+For example, you might need to add something like this to your `~/.bashrc`:

     export PATH="/var/lib/gems/1.8/bin:$PATH"

+Then install Maid itself:

+    gem install maid

+If you want to install the executable for all users, you may need to give root access:

+    sudo gem install maid

 ## Tutorial